 Peru offers a sometimes quite confusing amount of different visa types.
 To make the whole Peruvian visa system more transparent and easy to understand for foreigners, we compiled a number of articles dedicated to the most important and used visas.

 On January 7th, 2017 a new Peruvian Immigration Law (Decreto Legislativo de Migraciones 1350) was officially published that went into effect on the 1st of March 2017.
 This new law includes quite a few smaller and a handful bigger changes, such as stricter rules for foreigners living on a tourist visa in Peru, easier visa applications for family of Peruvians and highly qualified foreigners that wish to work in Peru.
 The problem right now is that until today the Peruvian Ministry of Interior hasn’t issued the necessary implementary regulations and procedures for the new immigration law.
-So, while officially the law is in effect, still nobody knows the exact details and how the changes the new law brings with it will be implemented.
-As soon we have more details and are sure that the new immigration law will be executed, we will of course update all visa information.
+So, while officially the law is in effect, still lots of details are in the dark.
+Watching the changes over the past months we updated our visa series (end of January / beginning of February 2018) to the best of our knowledge.
+But be aware that even though we tried to give you an accurate walkthrough for the different visa types, our information should only be seen as general guideline.

 In general Peru distinguishes between temporary visas and resident visas.